 As Reito searches for leads and conducts his own research on the virus—efforts which are frequently interrupted to fend off seduction attempts—he stumbles upon evidence that the virus wasn't a natural phenomeonon, but the product of a malevolent conspiracy whose members are working to silence anyone who knows too much.
 What part will Reito play in the effort to save the human race?

 World's End Harem (Shuumatsu no Harem) is a sci-fi Ecchi Shounen Manga Series authored by LINK and drawn by Shouno Kotarou.
 It began serialization in May 8th, 2016, running in the online magazine Shounen Jump Plus.
 It's got a lot of nudity and sexual content, in case you hadn't guessed, so it's definitely Not Safe for Work.

-In April 2018 a little spin-off started serialization, this time in Ultra Jump thus going into Seinen territory; Worlds End Harem FANTASIA is set in a completely different setting, in a fantasy world of warriors and magic on the verge on human extinction, due constant attacks from other species, a king receives a prophecy that humanitys crisis can be averted by sacrificing a specific maiden, that revelation seems to be connected to a young adventuring hero and his merry band of female companions, and so their tale (and troubles) begin.
+In April 2018 a little spin-off started serialization, this time in Ultra Jump thus going into Seinen territory.
+Worlds End Harem FANTASIA is set in a completely different setting, in a fantasy world of warriors and magic on the verge on human extinction due constant attacks from other species.
+A king receives a prophecy that humanitys crisis can be averted by sacrificing a specific maiden, a solution that seems to be connected to a young adventuring hero and his merry band of female companions.
+And so, their tale (and trouble) begins.

 This manga series provides the examples of: